Cray-HPE/docs-csm/500-UAS-UAI-ADMIN-AND-USER-GUIDE.md

   volumename: broker-entrypoint
 ```

-With the broker UAI class updated, all that remains is to clear out any existing end-user UAIs (existing UAIs won't work with the new broker because the new broker will have a new key-pair shared with its UAIs) and the existing broker UAI (if any) and create a new broker UAI.
+With the broker UAI class updated, all that remains is to clear out any existing end-user UAIs (existing UAIs will not work with the new broker because the new broker will have a new key-pair shared with its UAIs) and the existing broker UAI (if any) and create a new broker UAI.

     NOTE: clearing out existing UAIs will terminate any user activity on those UAIs, make sure that users are warned of the disruption.